700 years of art and art history

 Overview and in-depth contemplation

 Explore and browse, seek inspiration, find serenity or insight, learn something new, challenge yourself.
 The collections allow you to do it all.
-Feel history come to life as you take a tour de force through seven centuries of art, or immerse yourself fully in a specific collection, artist, or period. – And remember that access to the collections is always free.
+Feel history come to life as you take a tour de force through seven centuries of art, or immerse yourself fully in a specific collection, artist, or period.

 The Gallery’s collections are presented in largely chronological order so that it is easy to form an overview and to find the periods, artists, works, or movements that are of particular interest to you.